 It was able to make mayonnaise without much fuss.
 But then, that is something you can easily do with a mixer grinder too.

-Wonderchef Nutriblender was able to grind chutney too into a moderately coarse consistency in a minute.
-It wasn’t as smooth as what you get in a mixer grinder or a high powered blender.
+Wonderchef Nutriblend was able to grind chutney too into a moderately coarse consistency in a minute.
+It wasn’t as smooth as what you get in a mixer grinder or a high-powered blender.

 Overall, it can be a good option for bachelors who need an option for small grinding chores.
 But otherwise, it is not a good choice for those who already have a mixer grinder.